-The Islamic terrorist group Boko Haram violence is wiping out entire communities in northern Nigeria.
+The Islamic terrorist group an extremist group that is located primarily in Northern Nigeria More violence is wiping out entire communities in northern Nigeria.
 The violence has led to a major humanitarian crisis.
 The government’s National Emergency Management Agency (NEMA) estimates that fighting has displaced 1.5 million people within the country.
 Among those affected most adversely are children, women and the elderly.

 The effect of the violence on children has been particularly heart-breaking to Open Doors workers.
 One such group of children are those Open Doors workers met during a visit to a refugee camp in Yola.
-Local church leaders estimated that around 1,000 children were separated from their parents when Boko Haram attacked Mubi in southern Borno state and various other towns last fall.
+Local church leaders estimated that around 1,000 children were separated from their parents when an extremist group that is located primarily in Northern Nigeria More attacked Mubi in southern Borno state and various other towns last fall.

 Open Doors met with16 children who had lost both parents.
 Open Doors researcher Isaac could hardly hold back his tears when he met with them.
 It was not easy to see them in those circumstances.
 Recently he returned to the refugee camp to see how they are doing.